-Proponents of the Total Stock Market index funds/ETFs claim that it offers greater diversification than the S&P 500 index.
-These funds track the broader equity market including the large-cap, mid-cap, small-cap, and micro-cap stocks.
+Proponents of the Total Stock Market index fund model claim that it offers greater diversification than the S&P 500 index fund.
+These market funds track the broader equity market including the large-cap, mid-cap, small-cap, and micro-cap stocks.
 That’s a high level of diversification.
-But we need to dig a little deeper to get a better understanding of the Total Stock Market funds.
+But we need to dig a little deeper to get a better understanding of the Total Stock Market fund model.

-These funds track the CRSP U.S. Total Market Index, Wilshire 5000 Index or the Russell 3000 Index.
-Vanguard’s Total Stock Market ETF (VTI), the world’s largest Total Stock Market ETF, tracks the CRSP U.S. Total Market Index.
+These market funds track the CRSP U.S. Total Market Index, Wilshire 5000 Index or the Russell 3000 Index.
+Vanguard’s Total Stock Market Exchange Traded Fund (VTI), the world’s largest Total Stock Market ETF, tracks the CRSP U.S. Total Market Index.

 Just like the Standard & Poor’s 500, the CRSP U.S. Total Market Index is weighted by market capitalization.
-As a result, the top 500 largest stocks that constitute the S&P 500 account for nearly 80% of the CRSP U.S. Total Market Index.
+As a result, the top 500 largest stocks that constitute the S&P 500 index fund account for nearly 80% of the CRSP U.S. Total Market Index.
 That’s why the two indices have a high correlation.

 The remaining 3,000 or so stocks account for only about 20% of the index.
 The inclusion of the small-cap and micro-cap stocks in the index makes it slightly riskier, but could also benefit investors in the long run.

-S&P 500 vs Total Stock Market index: Which is better?
+S&P 500 vs Total Stock Market Index Fund: Which is better?

-The constituents of the S&P 500 make up for close to 80% of the Total Stock Market index.
+The constituents of the S&P 500 index fund make up for close to 80% of the Total Stock Market index fund.
 In both indices, the largest stocks are responsible for most of the gains or losses.
 That’s why the two have generated similar performances over the years.

-To get a better perspective, let’s compare the returns of Vanguard’s S&P 500 ETF with the same fund house’s Total Stock Market ETF.
+To get a better perspective, let’s compare the returns of Vanguard’s S&P 500 ETF with the same fund house’s Total Stock Market Exchange Traded Fund.
 They both have the same expense ratio of 0.03%.
 And they both offer high liquidity and minimal tracking error.

-The top 10 largest holdings account for 23.90% of the S&P 500 ETF and 19.90% of the Total Stock Market ETF.
+The top 10 largest holdings account for 23.90% of the S&P 500 ETF and 19.90% of the Total Stock Market Exchange Traded Fund.
 The top ten constituents are also the same.

 Their returns over the years are also similar (below).
 The 10-year return data is not available for the Vanguard S&P 500 ETF because the fund was launched in July 2010.
 It’s not 10 years old yet.
-For 1-year, 3-year, and 5-year, the returns of the two ETFs are similar.
+For 1-year, 3-year, and 5-year, the returns of the two Exchange Traded Funds are similar.

 If you think 5-year or 10-year are not long enough time horizons to compare the two indices, the longer history also tells the same story.
 According to data from MarketWatch, the S&P 500 returned 7.8% annually between 1928 and 1974, compared to 7.3% for the Total Stock Market index.
 Between 1928 and 2018, the S&P 500 has compounded at 9.7% compared to the TSMI’s 9.5%.
 Pretty close.